CCC-members/QEEGT-Toolbox/README.md

 Independent Use of the Norms

 The directory <norm_coeeficients> contain information on the nature and how to independently access (out of the qEEGT toolbox) the normative coefficients used in this toolbox.
-Those coefficients were obtained from the Cuban normal population and we are providing indepdent access to them for persons who may want to use them for their own projects.
-Information about how the Cuban Normative database from wehere the regressions coefficients were obtained is also provide in the file <Normative Data Information.docx>.
+Those coefficients were obtained from the Cuban normal population and we are providing independent access to them for persons who may want to use them for their own projects.
+Information about how the Cuban Normative database from where the regressions coefficients were obtained is also provide in the file <Normative Data Information.docx>.

 References